30-Min Crispy Crab Rangoon Recipe

 Tips & notes

-• Folding tip: Seal edges well to prevent the filling from leaking while frying.
+• Folding tip: Seal the edges well to prevent the filling from leaking while frying.

-• Make ahead & freeze: Assemble the crab rangoon and place them on a parchment-lined tray.
-Freeze until solid, then transfer to a freezer bag.
-Fry straight from frozen — just add 1–2 extra minutes to the cooking time.
+• Freeze for later: Assemble the crab rangoons on a parchment-lined tray and freeze until solid.
+Transfer to a freezer bag and fry straight from frozen, adding 1–2 extra minutes to the cooking time.

-• To air fry: Lightly spray both sides of the crab rangoon with oil.
-Air fry at 375°F (190°C) for 7–9 minutes, flipping halfway through, until golden and crispy.
+• Air-fry: Lightly spray both sides with oil and air fry at 375°F (190°C) for 7–9 minutes, flipping halfway, until golden and crispy.

 Thank you for the question!
 You could replace it with other chili sauces or chili peppers that you enjoy.
 Best wishes!